hzbrz/Scrapers/README.md

-## These are scrapers that I build to download links and images from Imgur and Subreddits
+## These are scrapers that I built to download links and images from Imgur and Subreddits